jupyterlab/jupyterlab/packages/ui-components/README.md

 A JupyterLab package that provides UI elements of various types (React components, DOM elements, etc) to core JupyterLab packages and third-party extensions.

-# `LabIcon` docs
+# `LabIcon` user guide

 `LabIcon` is the icon class used by JupyterLab, and is part of the new icon system introduced in JupyterLab v2.0.

-## `LabIcon` user guide
+## How JupyterLab handles icons

 The ui-components package provides icons to the rest of JupyterLab, in the form of a set of `LabIcon` instances (currently about 80).
 All of the icons in the core JupyterLab packages are rendered using one of these `LabIcon` instances.

+## Using the icons in your own code

-You can use them in your own code via an `import` statement.
+You can use any of JupyterLab icons in your own code via an `import` statement.
 For example, to use `jupyterIcon` you would first do:

 ```
 import { jupyterIcon } from "@jupyterlab/ui-components";
 ```

-### How to render an icon into a DOM node
+## How to render an icon into a DOM node

 Icons can be added as children to any `div` or `span` nodes using the `icon.element(...)` method (where `icon` is any instance of `LabIcon`).
 For example, to render the Jupyter icon you could do: